Metabolism (architecture)

-Origins of Metabolism
+Origins

 The Congrès Internationaux d'Architecture Moderne (CIAM) was founded in Switzerland in 1928 as an association of architects who wanted to advance modernism into an international setting.
 During the early 1930s they promoted the idea (based upon new urban patterns in the United States) that urban development should be guided by CIAM's four functional categories: dwelling, work, transportation, and recreation.
 By the mid-1930s Le Corbusier and other architects had moulded CIAM into a pseudo-political party with the goal of promoting modern architecture to all.
 This view gained some traction in the immediate post-war period when Le Corbusier and his colleagues began to design buildings in Chandigarh.
 By the early 1950s it was felt that CIAM was losing its avant-garde edge so in 1954 a group of younger members called "Team 10" was formed.
 This included the inner circle Dutch architects Jacob Bakema and Aldo van Eyck, Italian Giancarlo De Carlo, Greek Georges Candilis, the British architects Peter and Alison Smithson and the American Shadrach Woods.
 The Team 10 architects introduced concepts like "human association", "cluster" and "mobility", with Bakema encouraging the combination of architecture and planning in urban design.
 This was a rejection of CIAM's older four function mechanical approach, and it would ultimately lead to the break-up and end of CIAM.

 Kenzo Tange was invited to the CIAM '59 meeting of the association in Otterlo, Netherlands.
 In what was to be the last meeting of CIAM, he presented two theoretical projects by the architect Kiyonori Kikutake: the Tower-shaped City and Kikutake's own home, the Sky House.
 This presentation exposed the fledgling Metabolist movement to its first international audience.
 Like Team 10's "human association" concepts, Metabolism too was exploring new concepts in urban design.